Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

   - Terms: staked amount, minimum staking period and commission rate.
   - The terms do not change if the contract is untouched.
   - The current terms set by the validator are applied every time an amount is added to the stake.
-    - These new terms become active at the begginning of the next session.
+    - These new terms become active at the beginning of the next session.
     - The start of the new staking period is also reset to the upcoming session.

 - **Binding / unbinding:**